 A post shared by Kana Kishita (@kana_nailist) on

-Animal: Animal print might be becoming as basic as a PSL, but that doesn’t make it any less fun.
+Animal: Animal print might be becoming as basic as a PSL, but that does not make it any less fun.
 And Kishita says that the midi-skirt pattern is here to stay for fall.
 “Animal prints will always be in and out of style.
 It’s a print that will never disappear.”
-Instead of leopard, try an out-of-the-box print like tiger or cow in unexpected colors.
+Instead of leopard, try an out-of-the-box print like a tiger or cow in unexpected colors.

 Negative Space: The barely-there nail look is taking over — Kishita says it is one of the most common requests from her clients.
 You can take the Prabal Gurung route and pick a bright color, swiping it from the left to right corners of the nails, or go more simplistic like nail artist Betina Goldstein.

 Pop Art: “Nail art is starting to become more like traditional painted art,” she says.
 Nicole Miller displayed grunge thumbs with pop art eyes, while at Jeremy Scott, models debuted black and white Andy Warhol-esque nails (he also continued the trend in his Spring Summer 2020 show with ’90s-style carpet nails reminiscent of Zany Brainy).

 View this post on Instagram

 💘💛POP ART SPRING💛💘 Sooooo ready for Spring colors and Pastels 💓 The bottom nails we’re inspired by an unknown artist, 100% handpainted using @youngnailsinc mission control gels. @prestogel matte top coat is the best!🔥 . . . #popart #springnails

 A post shared by 𝕯𝖊𝖛𝖎𝖓 𝕾𝖙𝖗𝖊𝖇𝖑𝖊𝖗 (@nailz_by_dev) on